k7hpn/discordian/README.md

 # DiscordIan

-Ian is a bot for Discord written in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) using [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) designed to run successfully in [Docker](https://www.docker.com) and be easy to customize/extend.
+Ian is a bot for Discord written in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) using [Microsoft .NET](https://dotnet.microsoft.com/) designed to run successfully in [Docker](https://www.docker.com) and be easy to customize/extend.

 # Running the bot